 Due to the fundamental realities of age, seniors need to approach almost everything in life differently than they would have when they were younger.
 Building muscle is no different, and there are a lot of things that the average senior can do to get stronger and healthier.
 Be sure to consult your physician before beginning any kind of new exercise routine or changing your diet.

-Whether you're 20 or 60, the first step toward building muscle mass is getting proper nutrition.
+The first step toward building muscle mass is getting proper nutrition.
 Without certain essential nutrients, your exercise regimen won't reach its full potential, and you'll be wasting a lot of energy.

 Your body uses protein to build muscle mass, but according to an article in Men's Health, over-consuming protein will not lead to a greater amount of muscle mass.
 The human body can only metabolize so much protein at any given time.
 According to the Harvard Health blog, the average adult requires 15 to 25 percent of his calories from protein.

+Drinking a lot of water regularly is a very important part of building muscle mass.
+Water greatly enhances your body's ability to absorb and metabolize the nutrients you're taking in from your food.
 Men and women have different needs when it comes to daily water intake.
 For men, the average recommended intake is 125 ounces per day.
 For women, that number drops down to 91 ounces.

 When you age, your muscle mass begins to decrease at a rate that may surprise you.
 This doesn't mean that you lose muscle mass and can never get it back.
 It just means that you need to approach your muscle-building exercises differently than younger people do.